Inmazeb (REGN-EB3) Ebola Treatment Description

 November 27, 2019 - Nearly 90 percent survival for patients who received REGN-EB3 treatment earlier in the course of their disease; 66.5 percent survival among all patients who received REGN-EB3.

-November 26, 2018 - The Ministry of Health of the Democratic Republic of the Congo announced the launching of a randomized clinical trial to evaluate the effectiveness and safety of medications used in the treatment of Ebola patients.
+November 26, 2018 - The Ministry of Health of the Democratic Republic of the Congo announced the launching of a randomized clinical trial to evaluate the effectiveness and safety of medications used in Ebola patients' treatment.